 The Graduate College oversees all graduate programs at ASU and upholds university and graduate program rules and policies.
-All graduate students are responsible for familiarizing themselves with h.
-Canvas i.
-EMSL Graduate Community Organization Site (Canvas)

-Graduate College's Policies and Procedures Manual in addition to those specific to the academic unit.
+All graduate students are responsible for familiarizing themselves with Graduate College's Policies and Procedures Manual in addition to those specific to the academic unit.